Sahara Sea: 20th century

 The proposal to create a Sahara Sea was revived in the early 1900s by French professor Edmund Etchegoyen.
 Around 1910, Etchegoyen proposed that a longer and deeper channel could be constructed.
-He argued that such a sea could be a boon for colonization and could potentially produce an inland sea half the size of the Mediterranean.
+He argued that such a sea could be a boon for colonisation and could potentially produce an inland sea half the size of the Mediterranean.
 This proposal was considered by the French government but also rejected.
-Critics noted that, while some parts of the Sahara Desert were indeed below sea level, much of the Sahara Desert was above sea level.
+Critics noted that, while some parts of the Sahara were indeed below sea level, much of the Sahara was above sea level.
 This, they said, would produce an irregular sea of bays and coves; it would also be considerably smaller than estimates by Etchegoyen suggested.

 A proposal similar to that of Roudaire and de Lesseps was raised by members of Operation Plowshare, an American idea to use nuclear explosives in civil engineering projects such as the Qattara Depression Project.

 It was also suggested that nuclear explosives might be detonated to create a channel from the Mediterranean to the chotts of Tunisia.
 This proposal was abandoned, however, with the signing of various treaties prohibiting peaceful nuclear explosions.